mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Surprisingly, the dev work was never smoother than after I canceled the contract.
 The project finally seemed to work at the pace I expected.
 They coded up each page within 7-10 days.

 There were still some issues, but I was prepared for them.
-WebAgency kept suggesting new flourishes to the design I declined all of them, and I'm glad I did because they barely had enough time to wrap up the basics.
+WebAgency kept suggesting new flourishes to the design I declined all of them.
+If I hadn't they'd probably still be working on the website today.

-They actually didn't even have enough time for the basics.
 The month ended with the final page incomplete and no communication about how WebAgency would disengage from the project.
 But on June 1st, they told me that they'd finish the outstanding work at no charge, and they officially finished two days later.

 And then it was finally done!
-This project had spiralled so far beyond what I initially wanted, so I was incredibly relieved to put it behind me.
+This project had spiralled so far beyond what I initially wanted and turned into an interminable drain on my time and finances.
+I was incredibly relieved to put it behind me.

 ## Before and after